Start your digital transformation journey now

 Here’s why and how it goes.
-In the era of spam and attention-based economy, it’s unsurprising that nobody got time for emails from unknown entities.
+In the era of spam and an attention-based economy, it’s unsurprising that nobody got time for emails from unknown senders.
 It comes as no surprise that people, in general, will rather open an email from someone they are already familiar with.
 This especially concerns physicians, since they are 3 times as likely to open an email from a familiar sender, rather than some 3rd party.
 So, familiarity and repetition turn out to be the best tactics here, 60% of physicians receive marketing information 2-3 times before taking action.

 Enter rep-triggered email campaigns, which combine the best of both channels, ensuring just that – familiarity and repetition.
 In this case, email works alongside other channels (eDetailing, remote detailing) enabled by subtle personalization of direct contact between sales reps and HCPs.
 It’s a safe bet to send a promotional email in the same timeframe as a rep visit, the HCP is more likely to open it.
 The data suggest that the approach may work inversely as well – emails have a greater impact if followed by a rep meeting.

-There’s a reason marketers love emails not less than HCPs do – email channel paints a clear picture.
-Instead of guessing who you might reach with an ad, with email you’ll know exactly who and when opened your messages and what actions they took.
+There’s a reason marketers love emails not less than HCPs do – the email channel paints a clear picture.
+Instead of guessing who you might reach with an ad, with email, you’ll know exactly who and when opened your messages and what actions they took.
 This information can also help you identify prospects to focus on follow-up efforts.
 Click-through rates, open rates, bounce rates – you name a KPI, email channel got you covered.
-And that’s why marketers keep investing in email channels and automation of its processes.
+And that’s why marketers keep investing in email channels and automation of their processes.

-There’s a whole bulk of demand still not covered by the pharmaceuticals, but that can be covered by the email channel.
+There’s a whole bulk of demand still not covered by the pharmaceutical companies, but that can be covered by the email channel.
 You’ve seen that emails are popular equally for pharma marketers and their HCP audience.
-But email (along with the apps) also represents a real chance to turn pharma patient-centric, and align that pharma – HCP – patient dialogue.
+But email (along with the apps) also represents a real chance to turn pharma patient-centric and align that pharma – HCP – patient dialogue.
 Patients expect pharmaceutical companies to reach them via digital and social means with 70% wanting to be reached by email.
-Along with this, about 79% of physicians use patient education materials provided by pharma and advocacy groups, and 56% expect to receive these from pharma.
+Along with this, about 79% of physicians use patient education materials provided by pharma and advocacy groups, and 56% expect to receive these from Pharma.
 If this is not a clear call for patient-centricity, we don’t know what is.

 In order to sustain such a huge demand, a great bulk of emails have to be produced.
-And those emails should not end up as potential spam material, but be personalized, integrated, backed up by KPIs, preferably connected to other channels, appropriately branded and filled up with relevant content.
+And those doctors emails should not end up as potential spam material, but be personalized, integrated, backed up by KPIs, preferably connected to other channels, appropriately branded, and filled up with relevant content.
 The caveat is, that kind of email takes lots of time to be produced.
-Like, 4 hours per one, in pharma industry and its endless rounds of approval.
+Like, 4 hours per one, in the pharma industry and its endless rounds of approval.